dmandge/dmandge/README.md

-👋 Hi, My name is Devika, and here's a few words about me.
+👋 Hi, My name is Devika, and here's a little bit about me.

 My fascination for cars when I was younger eventually developed into a passion for vehicle engineering.
 This passion drove me to pursue higher education in this field and carried me through my education at Michigan Tech, where I found more resources available to me than I could have ever imagined.
 After two years of rigorous master’s program specialising in electric vehicles and controls at Tech, I am grateful to be able to contribute to the new era of mobility.